impressible-wp/wordpress-ci/example/myplugin/README.md

 ## GitHub Action Example

-This is an example setup for a complicated test with multiple plugins and themes:
+This is an example setup for a testing with one plugin:

 ```yml
 name: Acceptance Test